 - While potatoes are cooking melt remaining butter in a small saucepan.
 Add flour, whisking continuously to form a paste.
 Slowly whisk in milk until smooth and thick.

 - After the potatoes are tender stir in the milk mixture until completely mixed in.
-Next stir in cheese, milk, salt and pepper; cook on low and stir until cheese melts.
+Next stir in cheese, salt and pepper; cook on low and stir until cheese melts.
 Remove from the heat; stir in sour cream.

 - Serve immediately, Garnish with shredded cheese, chopped green onions etc.